-Lead Agencies may establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (e.g., a higher rate for serving children with special needs).

-a.
-Does the Lead Agency provide any rate add-ons above the base rate?

-[x] Yes.
-If yes, describe the add-ons, including what they are, who is eligible to receive the add-ons, and how often are they paid: DCYF pays for additional supports for child with special needs for level 1 the provider receives up to \$11.35 per day in addition to the normal rate, for level 2 the rate is up to an additional \$15.89 per hour.
+- b.
+Does the Lead Agency certify that the percentiles reported in the table above are calculated based on their most recent Market Rate Survey? - i. 🗌 Yes. - ii. $\Box$ No. If no, what is the year of the MRS that the Lead Agency used?
+What was the reason for not using the most recent MRS?
+Describe: Click or tap here to enter text. - 4.3.3 Lead Agencies may establish tiered rates, differential rates, or add-ons on top of their base rates as a way to increase payment rates for targeted needs (i.e., a higher rate for serving children with special needs as both an incentive for providers to serve children with special needs and as a way to cover the higher costs associated with serving children with special needs). - a.
+Do you provide any rate add-ons above your base rate? - i. ⊠ Yes.
+If yes, please describe the add-ons, including what they are, who is eligible to receive the add-ons, and how often are they paid: DCYF pays for additional supports for child with special needs for level 1 the provider receives up to \$11.35 per day in addition to the normal rate, for level 2 the rate is up to an additional \$15.89 per hour.
 Licensed and certified providers may receive an infant enhancement of \$90 per month for each infant.
 Providers that provide 30 hours of non-standard care (6pm-6am, Weekends, Holidays) in a month receive a bonus of \$135 for licensed family homes and centers per child.
-Licensed family homes and in-home/relative providers may receive up to \$30 per month, per child, for a field trip or quality enhancement fee.
+Licensed family homes and in-home/relative providers may receive up to \$30 per month, per child, for a field trip or quality enhancement fee. - ii. 🗌 No. - b.
+Has the Lead Agency chosen to implement tiered reimbursement or differential rates? - i. $\Box$ No. Tiered or differential rates are not implemented.